-- Maison Nos B&B ☆☆☆ – A cute gay-friendly B&B in the historic zone of Porto with absolutely rave reviews, modern yet respectful interior design and a delightful breakfast.
+- Maison Nos B&B ☆☆☆ – A cute gay-friendly B&B in the historic zone of Porto with absolutely rave reviews, a modern yet respectful interior design and a delightful breakfast.
 An excellent money-for-value option and will have you feeling like a local in no time!

 - Gallery Hostel ☆☆ – A hip LGBT friendly hostel in the happening Miguel Bombarda arts quarter.
 Housed in a 1906 building with whimsical design, artist-inspired private rooms, and popular dorms – all topped offer with regular art exhibitions, library, a rooftop terrace, and bar.
 If you’re on a budget or want to meet up with other travelers before heading to the bars Gallery Hostel in Porto is your best bet!

 Gay Bars and Gay Clubs in Porto

 Porto is fast becoming one of the most popular gay travel destinations in Europe, in no small part due to the vibrant gay nightlife scene in Porto and plethora of intriguing LGBT-friendly venues!
 Anyone who knows anything about the Portuguese knows they love a good festa, and while Porto might be laid back and chilled by day, it’s nightlife is anything but!

 New gay bars and club events are popping up consistently, so it pays to ask around when you arrive, but at the moment these are the most popular nightlife spots, gay bars, and gay clubs in Porto.
 Things will get crazy – but just go with it!